Catastrophic Injury Lawyer in Mobile, AL

 What Will an Alabama Catastrophic Injury Lawyer Provide?

-Burns, Cunningham & Mackey, P.C., is able to offer a catastrophic injury lawyer to lead you through what can be a traumatic experience.
+Burns, Cunningham & Mackey, P.C. is able to offer provide strong legal guidance and moral support through what can be a very traumatic experience.
 We will handle your case with professionalism and sensitivity.
 You deserve the support and advocacy that our attorneys will provide.

-In the state of Alabama, the statute of limitations on catastrophic injury cases is only two years from the date of injury.
+In the state of Alabama, the statute of limitations for personal injury cases is only two years from the date of injury.
 Accordingly, you should reach out to the attorneys at Burns, Cunningham & Mackey, P.C. as soon as possible, so you can be advised of your legal rights and options.
-If you or a loved one has suffered a catastrophic injury and believe it may have been due to the negligence of a third-party, reach out to our team of Mobile catastrophic injury attorneys today at 800-574-4332 for a free case evaluation.
+If you or a loved one has suffered a catastrophic injury and believe it may have been due to the negligence of a third-party, contact our team of Mobile catastrophic injury attorneys today at 800-574-4332 for a free case evaluation.
 You may also send us a message through our online contact form.